 Governor Mills E. Godwin unveils the Science Museum of Virginia’s first permanent exhibit gallery, the Discovery Room.

-The Museum completes the addition of the Ethyl IMAX®DOME & Planetarium (now known as the Dome theater).
+The Science Museum completes the addition of the Ethyl IMAX®DOME & Planetarium (now known as The Dome).

 The Virginia Department of Historic Resources erects a marker to commemorate the station’s place in the history of the Commonwealth.

-The Museum completes extensive exterior renovations, new interior spaces and a new exhibition.
+The Science Museum completes extensive exterior renovations, new interior spaces and a new exhibition.

 Mary Morton Parsons Earth-Moon Sculpture “the Kugels” is dedicated.
 At the time, the 29-ton solid granite globe of the Earth Kugel was the Guinness World Record-holder.

-The Museum opens 40 new interactive exhibits.
+The Science Museum opens 40 new interactive experiences.
 Also unveiled were multipurpose galleries devoted to the history of Broad Street Station and Virginia’s prehistoric past.

-The Museum restores the Rotunda’s original terrazzo floor and Tennessee pink marble wainscoting.
+The Science Museum restores the Rotunda’s original terrazzo floor and Tennessee pink marble wainscoting.

 The Dome undergoes at $1.1 million renovation including new seats, carpeting and refurbishment of the screen.

-The Museum launches the Inspire the World capital campaign to transform the Science Museum of Virginia’s galleries and programs.
+The Science Museum launches the Inspire the World capital campaign to transform the Science Museum of Virginia’s galleries and programs.

-The Museum opens its first new permanent gallery in over a decade, Boost!, a new approach to human physiology and the science of staying healthy.
+The Science Museum opens its first new permanent exhibition in over a decade, Boost, a new approach to human physiology and the science of staying healthy.

 The Dome reopens with an upgraded state-of-the-art digital full dome projection system and a new NanoSeam™ screen.
 The $2.2 million renovation unveils the Digistar 5 system with 3D capability, making the Dome an IMAX theater no longer.

 Restoration to the Rotunda’s interior dome ceiling is completed.
 The newly resurfaced ceiling returns to its original grayish-blue hue.

-The Museum opens a multi-faceted exploratory learning place for children five and under, LightPlace.
+The Science Museum opens a multi-faceted exploratory learning place for children five and under, LightPlace.

-The Museum’s most ambitious gallery in its history, Speed, opens to the public.
-The Speed gallery features the SR-71 Blackbird supersonic jet hanging from the ceiling, unveils the intersection of motion and time across a world of science and technology.
+The Science Museum’s most ambitious exhibition in its history, Speed, opens to the public.
+The Speed exhibition, featuring an SR-71 Blackbird supersonic jet hanging from the ceiling, unveils the intersection of motion and time across a world of science and technology.